vegardli/PyBitica.txt/README.md

 # PyBitica.txt

-Script/daemon for syncronizing todo.txt with the habitica to-do list.
+Script/daemon for syncronizing todo.txt with the Habitica to-do list.

 Very much a work in progress, may contain bugs that will wreck your todo.txt and Habitica todo list.
 Use with caution, and please report any bugs!